mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/southern-africa/south-african-honeymoon/itinerary.en.md

 on the other side of the bed.
 The casinhas offer private timber decks and cool rim flow pools.
 There is also a private sala with a hanging daybed, as well as private sun loungers situated on the beach.
-Bathrooms feature generous tubs big enough for two, while al fresco showers are decorated with hand\-painted tiles.
+Bathrooms feature generous tubs big enough for two, while al fresco showers are decorated with hand-painted tiles.
 Woven hammocks invite guests to an afternoon siesta, lulled by a chorus of songbirds that makes the forest canopy its home.
 A shaded gazebo provides the ideal venue for starlit dinners, while the stylish dining room and open lounge, both of which boast wide,